intermezzOS/book/src/background.md

 # Background

-Before we actually get into working on an operating system, let’s talk about what that even means, exactly.
+Before we get going, we should probably have some idea of where we’re headed.